 When the feed is too close

-A beekeeper near San Francisco complained that her bees wouldn’t leave her hummingbird feeder alone, so she set up an open feeder containing sugar syrup directly in front of her hives to divert the bees from the hummingbirds.
+A beekeeper near San Francisco complained that her bees wouldn’t leave her hummingbird feeder alone.
+To cure the problem, she set up an open feeder containing sugar syrup directly in front of her hives, hoping to divert the bees from the hummingbirds.
 Much to her dismay, the bees continued to dine at the bird feeder and ignore the syrup she provided in her apiary.

 She decided that her bees must prefer hummingbird nectar over plain sugar syrup, so she replaced the syrup in the bee feeder with hummingbird food mixed with water.
 Still the bees ignored their feeder and returned to join the hummingbirds.
 What is going on?

 As we know, honey bees are brilliant at pointing their sisters to distant food sources.
-The waggle dance is used for food sources that are far from the hive, and the round dancewhich contains less informationis used for sources that are less than about 50-70 meters from the hive.
+They use the waggle dance to describe food sources that are far from the hive, and they use the round dance—which contains less information—to describe sources that are less than about 50-70 meters from the hive.

 But according to some observers, honey bees have a problem when the source is very close.
 Why is this?